ultral/ultral.github.io/it/ansible-testing-en.md

     2. Check dependency on other roles.
     3. Check syntax.
     4. Create docker instance
-    5. Run molecule/default/playbook.yml.
+    5. Run `molecule/default/playbook.yml`.
     6. Check idempotency.
-6. Run integration tests
+6. Run integration tests.
-7. Finish
+7. Finish.

 ### Day № 271: Bus Factor

 ![Ansible refactoring](assets/at_review_1.png?raw=true "Ansible refactoring")

-At the beginning of the project, there were a small amount of people.
+At the beginning of the project, there was a small amount of people.
 They were reviewers.
 Time was ticking and knowledge on how to write ansible roles were spread across all teams members.
-The interesting thing was that we were rotating reviewer on the 2 weeks basis.
+The interesting thing was that we were rotating reviewers on a 2 weeks basis.

 ![Ansible refactoring](assets/at_review_2.png?raw=true "Ansible refactoring")

-The review had to be simple & reviewer friendly.
+The review process had to be simple & reviewer friendly.
 So, we integrated Jenkins + bitbucket + Jira for that.
-Unfortunately, the review is not a silver bullet.
-I.e. we missed bad code to the master and had flapped unstable tests.
+Unfortunately, the review is not a silver bullet. i.e. we missed bad code to the master and had flapped unstable tests.

 ```YML
 - get_url: